Master variables and Darboux symmetry for axial perturbations of the exterior and interior of black hole spacetimes: Darboux covariance and canonical transformations

 and otherwise free functions $\alpha$, $\beta$, $\gamma$, and $\delta$.
 Such canonical relations emerge e.g. from a type-$1$ $\chi$-dependent generating function associated with the transformation, given by

 In Hamiltonian systems, when a canonical transformation depends explicitly on the evolution parameter, the Hamiltonian expressed in terms of the new variables generally differs from the original Hamiltonian.
 In such cases, the generating function approach for describing canonical transformations becomes particularly useful, providing a more systematic framework than the standard formulation.
-It is worth noting that the type of generating function used (e.g., $F_{(1)}(q,Q)$, $F_{(2)}(q,P)$, etc.) simply indicates the set of variables on which the function depends; beyond that, the classification has no deeper significance.
+It is worth noting that the type of generating function used [e.g., $F_{(1)}(q,Q)$, $F_{(2)}(q,P)$, etc.] simply indicates the set of variables on which the function depends; beyond that, the classification has no deeper significance.
 The primary advantage of using a generating function lies in the straightforward computation of the transformed Hamiltonian.
 Specifically, the new Hamiltonian is given by the original Hamiltonian plus a correction term involving the partial derivative, in the direction of the Hamiltonian evolution, of the generating function.
 Importantly, this correction term is independent of the type of generating function employed.
 As long as the generating functions describe the same canonical transformation, they yield the same correction, equal to the explicit derivative of the generating function with respect to $\chi$.
 On the other hand, an alternative procedure to calculate the new Hamiltonian is to start from the action of the system in Hamiltonian form and substitute in it the canonical change of variables.
-Obviously, the result is the same if one disregards boundary contributions in the action.
+We note that, in the case with compact sections under consideration, there are no boundary contributions to the Hamiltonian in the action.~\footnote{It would be interesting to investigate if the Hamiltonian that arises in the noncompact limit requires boundary terms or suitable boundary conditions on the perturbations in order to be differentiable on the phase space of the corresponding system.}

 Adopting any of these procedures, the resulting new Hamiltonian $H_2$ takes the quadratic form

 where the new coefficients are related to the old ones by the following relations: